advertisements

 Among the pirates of Hobyo, there is no hint of libertarianism nor any assertion of an alternative lifestyle.
 Most describe their activity as a crime of survival.

-Ahmed Osoble, 27, is too young to have witnessed any form of organised government and like many young men in central Somalia’s remote coastal areas relied entirely on fishing for his livelihood.
+Ahmed Osoble is too young to have witnessed any form of organised government and like many young men in central Somalia's remote coastal areas relied entirely on fishing for his livelihood.

-“Since around 2003, the quantity of fish in our waters started decreasing and it became almost impossible to live off the sea,” says soft-spoken Ahmed.
+"Since around 2003, the quantity of fish in our waters started decreasing badly and it became almost impossible to live off the sea," says Ahmed, a soft-spoken 27-year-old.

-He remembers the day in 2008 he set off on his first piracy mission.
+He remembers the day in 2008 he left his nets on the beach and set off on his first piracy mission.

 "I wasn't scared, it was a do-or-die situation.
 I had nothing to eat."

-Now he is still a pirate but does not go out to sea, has never successfully hijacked a ship, and struggles to make ends meet.
+Now he is still a pirate but doesn't go out at sea, has never successfully hijacked a ship, and struggles to make ends meet.

 "If I could get a job in a fish factory near Hobyo and a pay every month, I would start right away," he says.

-The problem is that there is no functioning industrial and marketing facility in Hobyo, elsewhere on the country’s coast, nor anywhere else in the country.
+The problem is that there is no functioning industrial and marketing facility in Hobyo, no more than in any of the coastal areas from which the pirates come, nor anywhere else in the country.

 Ecoterra International, a group which has campaigned for the protection of coastal communities' rights and resources in the region, has offered to implement such a project but no significant funding has yet come through.